{{org_field_logo}}

 6. Security Measures and Prevention of Misuse

-To prevent fraudulent use and unauthorized access, the organisation has implemented the following security measures:
+To prevent fraudulent use and unauthorised access, the organisation has implemented the following security measures:

 - Electronic Verification: Staff IDs contain QR codes or barcode scanning features for real-time verification when necessary.